Tips for Optimizing Your Mobile Site

 By following a certain set of guidelines you can have your own website optimized for both your visitors and search engines in no time.

 Mobile Site Google Visibility

 As any webmaster should already know, Google hates any form of duplicated content and severely drops sites rankings when they pick up on this.
-When you optimise your site for mobile you need to go about it in a way that lets Google know what it is, rather than it simply being viewed as duplicated.
+When you optimize your site for mobile you need to go about it in a way that lets Google know what it is, rather than it simply being viewed as duplicated.

-There are three ways that Google will support a website optimised for smartphone use, however with the world of mobile gaining in competiveness every day, it’s wise to stick to only the one optimization style that Google recommends.
+There are three ways that Google will support a website optimized for smartphone use, however with the world of mobile gaining in competitiveness every day, it’s wise to stick to only the one optimization style that Google recommends.
 They recommend the following; Websites that offer the same HTML to all devices both mobile and desktop from the same URL’s.
 The only changes made are within the CSS coding to change how the page is rendered depending on the device being used.

 Understand Your Customers' Needs

 What you always need to keep in mind is what features your mobile site needs to have and what should be avoided.
 If your site is hard to navigate or doesn’t provide the right experience your customers are looking for, it’s likely they won’t stick around for long.

 Always make sure you don’t leave your visitors scrolling round on pages that are too long.
 Important and informative information should be clear and concise, with multiple pages if there is too much text in any one screen space.

 Think about the reasons behind why people are visiting your site, if you don’t sell online but have a physical store, chances are they will be on your website because they want to know your opening times, are looking for a Google Maps link or simply your phone number.
 These considerations should always be made so that the right information is placed on the first page.

 Users should be given the option to access the Desktop version of your site, even if they are initially pointed to your mobile site.
 This will come in handy for people who are looking to have an in depth browse, rather than have short snippets of information.